Grand Detour Township, Illinois

 Grand Detour Township is located in Ogle County, Illinois.
 As of the 2010 census, its population was 698 and it contained 385 housing units.
+It contains the census-designated place of Grand Detour.

 Geography

 According to the 2010 census, the township has a total area of 11.49 sqmi, of which 10.91 sqmi (or 94.95%) is land and 0.58 sqmi (or 5.05%) is water.
+The township's land use is predominantly agriculture with single-family residential uses in the southeastern portion of the township.

 Demographics

+Government

+It is located in a multi-township assessment district with Pine Creek, Eagle Point, and Woosung townships.
+The township is coterminous with the township's sole voting precinct.